What Is SelenoExcell?

 Free radicals are lone atoms that behave erratically when in the presence of oxygen.
 They form as a result of poor diets, stress, unhealthy lifestyles and normal aging.
 Free radicals create chaos and incite a violent chain reaction to our DNA and cell membranes.
 The constant assault eventually kills the cells, which may contribute to chronic disease, cancer and early aging.

 The body’s natural defense system against free radicals is an enzyme called glutathione peroxidase (GPX), which acts as a mediator in the midst of the chaos.
 It finds partner electrons for destructive lone free radicals and restores balance and function to cells.

 But without the type of selenium in SelenoExcell, the enzyme GPX can’t function correctly.
-The only way our bodies can get selenium is through diet and supplementation.
+The only way our bodies can get selenium yeast is through diet and supplementation.

 Why SelenoExcell Instead of Other Selenium?